 - Remove frozen banana sandwiches from freezer and add a toothpick to the center of each one.

 - Working quickly, dip each banana sandwich into the Magic Shell topping and allow it to set a bit, then place back onto the parchment.

 - Once all banana sandwiches are covered in chocolate place back in the freezer for at least one hour before serving.

 - To store, place in a freezer-safe container for up to one week.

 - In a heat-proof dish or double-boiler, gently melt the chocolate and coconut oil over slightly simmering water while continuously whisking.

 - Once melted and well combined, carefully remove the dish and whisk in the vanilla.

 - Transfer the chocolate mixture to a glass jar and allow it to cool.

-Shared at Allergy Free Wednesdays, Anti-Procrastination Tuesday, Fat Tuesday, Five Friday Finds, From the Farm, Gluten Free Friday, Let’s Get Real, Marvelous Monday, Merry Monday, Mostly Homemade Mondays, Motivation Monday, Raising Homemakers, Recipe Swap, Real Food Friday, Savoring Saturdays, Simple Life Sunday, Simply Natural Saturdays, Tell ‘Em Tuesdays, Thank Goodness It’s Monday, Two Cup Tuesday, Waste Not Want Not, Welcome Home Wednesdays, What to Do Weekends.
+Shared at Allergy Free Wednesdays, Anti-Procrastination Tuesday, Fat Tuesday, Five Friday Finds, From the Archives, From the Farm, Gluten Free Friday, Healthy Happy Green & Natural, Let’s Get Real, Marvelous Monday, Merry Monday, Mostly Homemade Mondays, Motivation Monday, Raising Homemakers, Recipe Swap, Real Food Friday, Savoring Saturdays, Simple Life Sunday, Simply Natural Saturdays, Tasty Tuesdays, Tell ‘Em Tuesdays, Thank Goodness It’s Monday, Two Cup Tuesday, Waste Not Want Not, Welcome Home Wednesdays, What to Do Weekends.